ciscoheat/superforms-web/src/routes/get-started/[...lib]/+page.md

 <form method="POST" use:enhance>
 ```

-Now the page won't reload when submitting, and we unlock lots of client-side features like events, timers, auto error focus, etc.
+Now the page won't reload when submitting, and we unlock lots of client-side features like events, timers, auto error focus, etc, that you can read about under the Concepts section in the navigation.

-The `use:enhance` action takes no arguments; instead, events are used to hook into the default SvelteKit use:enhance parameters and more.
+The `use:enhance` action takes no arguments; instead, events are used to hook into the SvelteKit use:enhance parameters and more.
 Check out the [events page](/concepts/events) for details.

 ## Next steps